 "I could not have held on much longer.
-I was wasting away simply because no remedy I used gave tone lead.
-I was advised to try Dr. Hamilton's Pills.
+I was wasting away simply because no remedy I used gave tone I was advised to try Dr. Hamilton's Pills.
 What hidden weakness they searched out I don't know but in a miraculous way they have made a new man of me.
 My stomach trou bles are cured, rich blood now run through my veins-clear sk n unmistakable evidences of health rigor I feel every day.
-Dr. He on's Pills have certainly mast he secret of ruring the sickly ated man and I strongly urged one in failing or lost health to
+Dr. He on's Pills have certainly mast the secret of ruring the sickly ated man and I strongly urge ne in failing or lost health to

-Dr. Hamilton's Pi'ls of Mandra's nd Butternut are purely vegetable-5c. per box, five for \$1.00, all drug dists and storekeevers, or postpain rom the Catarrhozone Co., Buffalc I.Y., and Kingston, Ont.
+Dr. Hamilton's Pi'ls of Mandra's nd Butternut are purely vegetablests and store eners, or postpai om the Catarrhozone Co., Buffalo Y., and Kingston, Ont.